atredispartners/flamingo/README.md

 Currently supports SSH, HTTP, LDAP, and SNMP credential collection.

+Pull requests are encouraged for additional protocols and output destinations.

 ## Usage

 1. Obtain the flamingo binary from the [releases](https://github.com/atredispartners/flamingo/releases) page or build from source.